aimat-lab/ML4pXRDs/README.md

 one or more GPUs.

-However, to obtain reasonable training times, we recommend using additional compute nodes to generate synthetic crystals and simulate their powder XRD patterns.
+However, to obtain reasonable training times, we recommend using additional compute nodes to generate synthetic crystals and simulate their powder diffractogram.
 Depending on the model size, the number of needed cores to not throttle the training process changes (bigger models train slower and need less compute cores).
 You can use the script `submit.sh` (execute with `bash`, not `sbatch`) to automatically spawn three slurm jobs on different compute nodes: